Cre8steveDev/Convata/README.md

 ## Usage

-A. Visit the Website: - Deploying Soon
+A. Visit the Website: - https://convata.onrender.com/

 B: To use Convata on your local machine